iPeer Instructor Guide

 3. Within the "Evaluation Events" box, click Add Event.

-4. Add the title and description.
+4. Add the event title and description.

 Tips